Argmaster/pygerber/docs/gerber/introspection/0_usage.md

 ## Mixed inheritance

-By default `Parser2` is using `Parser2Hooks`, however, for some use cases it may be more beneficial to use `IHooks` class to reduce time required to traverse single Gerber file.
+By default `Parser2` is using `Parser2Hooks`, however, for some use cases it may be more beneficial to use `Parser2HooksBase` class to reduce time required to traverse single Gerber file.
 This is the case when one needs only selected Gerber features, eg. attribute support.
-In such case, you can create new `IHooks` derived class and for some hook classes inherit from `Parser2Hooks` nested classes.
+In such case, you can create new `Parser2HooksBase` derived class and for some hook classes inherit from `Parser2Hooks` nested classes.

 For example let's assume we want to extract attributes of all apertures in Gerber file.
 To do it we need a working attribute cumulation logic, but at the same time let's try to